Database Schema

 Yes

-haex_extension_permissionsExtension permissions granted by user
+haex_extension_permissionsExtension permissions granted by the user

 Yes